KrunalPatel27/Imprisoned/README.md

 ### Todos
 - Implement opening cutscenes for each level to give information to players.
 - Change red camera light to white.
 It will turn red based on player detection and other camera lights should stop moving along with their lights turning red.
 If a camera is on the player, it should track/follow their movements.
 - Implement 3 different AI systems.
+(10h)
+- Adding Smoother turning to characters (2h)
+- Add mechanim animation for guard and for main character (4h)
+- Add cutscenes as part 1.
+(5h)
+- New assets and textures for the prison.
+(5h)